If you’re feeling the pre-bar exam nerves, we are here to help! Continue reading as we share some helpful tips on how to manage your bar exam stress.

 There is a ton of material and topics covered on the bar exam.
 Frankly, there is no way to memorize any significant amount of information within a day or two before the exam.
 So, it’s best to avoid attempting to do this altogether.

 Pre-test nerves can be difficult to manage and give us last-minute anxiety that we are totally unprepared.
-However, remember that if you’ve consistently studied for the exam, you’ve done all the work you need to to be prepared for the exam.
+However, remember that if you’ve consistently studied for the exam, you’ve done all the work you need to be prepared for the exam.

 Your brain and your eyes need to rest too.
 Taking appropriate breaks will increase your productivity and energy levels.
-Productivity means you can make the most out of your study time and feel confident that you are comprehending the materials.
+Productivity means you can make the most of your study time and feel confident that you are comprehending the materials.

 Reach out to friends and peers who may be going through the same thing as well.
 There is likely a club or student association that you can join and connect with others preparing to take the bar.
 You can all share ways you have been managing your stress levels.
 You don’t have to struggle with your stress on your own.